kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	7. Saturday was all about Advanced Bash Scripting and practicing making API calls as well as processing large JSON data using [this pokémon API](https://pokeapi.co/api/v2/pokemon/).

 - **Job hunting**
-	- On Tuesday, found the use of drones by [GainForest](https://gainforest.gitbook.io/docs) enough reason for me to apply for an Ethereum-based paid internship listed on [Ethereum Website](https://blog.ethereum.org/).
+	- On Tuesday, found the use of drones by [GainForest](https://gainforest.gitbook.io/docs) enough reason for me to apply for their Ethereum-based paid internship listed on [Ethereum Website](https://blog.ethereum.org/).

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. I was taught to cross the ball 'ping style' using the upper part of the inside of my foot and got it right surprisingly fast.